uwspstar/FullStack/CSharp/KEY-TERMS/readme.md

 - In an implicit conversion, the program automatically converts a value from one data type to another without any extra statements to tell it to make the conversion.
 ### explicit conversion
 - In an explicit conversion, the code uses an operator (such as a cast) or method (such as int.Parse) to explicitly tell the program how to convert a value from one type to another.
+### narrowing conversion
+- A narrowing conversion is a data type conversion where the destination type cannot hold every possible value provided by the source data type.
+Converting from a long to an int is a narrowing conversion because a long can hold values such as 4,000,000,000 that cannot fit in an int.
+Narrowing conversions must be explicit.
 ### is and as Operators
 - Use the ```is``` operator to determine if a variable is compatible with a certain type.
 - Use the ```as``` operator to convert an object into a compatible type (or null if the object isn’t compatible with the type).